DmitryZhuravskiy/Cakes/README.md

 # Cakes
 Landing page

+Creatind with create-react-app.

-React-Redux app.
-React-create-app => npm redux + react-redux and it's work.
+React-create-app => add the repository code and website will be work.